grantmacken/glider/docs/build.md

 └── xqerl-database.tar
 ```

-It is important to note that is these tars that are deployed on our remote (GCE) host.
+It is important to note, that it is these tars that are deployed on our remote (GCE) host.
-The key takeaway point what we build, run and serve locally in our development environment
-will be the same as what runs and serves on the remote cloud instance

  Initial `make` source files use 'example.com' domain.
  After experimenting, you are expected to switch to developing using your own DNS domains